Ai Weiwei

 In Search of Humanity is realised in collaboration with Ai Weiwei Studio, Albertina Modern in Vienna and guest curator Dieter Buchhart.

 On the occasion of the exhibition Ai Weiwei: In Search of Humanity a richly illustrated English catalogue of the same title will be released.
 This publication will pay ample attention to Ai Weiwei's life and work, providing an impressive overview of significant works from all stages of the artist's extensive career.
 Featuring essays by guest curator Dieter Buchhart, Albertina Modern curators Roger M. Buergel, Elsy Lahner and Melissa Lumbroso, as well as art historian John Tancock.
-This 336-page publication is available from 29 September for € 54,95 at the Kunsthal Shop or from 20 September via kunsthalshop.nl.
+This 336-page publication was available for € 54,95 at the Kunsthal Shop or via kunsthalshop.nl.

 Press